joestubbs/coe379L-sp24/docs/unit01/pandas.rst

 Pandas DataFrame
 ~~~~~~~~~~~~~~~~

-The dataframe is perhaps the most important and useful data structure in Pandas.
-A Pandas
+The ``DataFrame`` is perhaps the most important and useful data structure in pandas.
+A pandas
-dataframe is similar to a 2d-array that can hold heterogeneous data and labeled axes.
+DataFrame is similar to a 2d-array that can hold heterogeneous data and labeled axes.
 You can
-think of a dataframe as representing a spreadsheet or a database table with multiple columns.
+think of a DataFrame as representing a spreadsheet or a database table with multiple columns.
-Said differently, a dataframe is like a dictionary of Series objects.
+Said differently, a DataFrame object is like a dictionary of Series objects.

 Let's look at some examples to make it more clear.